method5/plsql_lexer/README.md

 	Statement 4 : udpate my_table set a = 2;
 	Command Name: Invalid
 	Warning     : Could not classify this statement, please check for a typo: udpate my_table set a = 2;

-## Roadmap

-Version 1.0.0 may be ready after these steps:

-1. Thoroughly test by using code in other project I'm trying to open source?

 ## License
 `plsql_lexer` is licensed under the LGPL.